The new Breastcancer.org thinks beyond pink

 Organizations like Susan G. Komen have transformed the diagnosis of breast cancer into a global movement.
 Come October, Breast Cancer Awareness Month, pink will take over the world again in cross-branded partnerships to promote breast cancer awareness.

 But the much smaller Breastcancer.org isn’t an awareness organization.
 The nonprofit, started more than 20 years ago by an oncologist and used by nearly 200 million people since, was built to walk someone through the realities of dealing with cancer.
-The site relaunched this week, as part of a four-year redesign spearheaded by the digital agency Work & Co.
+The site relaunched this week, as part of a redesign spearheaded by the digital agency Work & Co.
 Before, it was a corporate-feeling page. full of links to news and resources, teasing its identity through plenty of pink highlights.
 Now, you might be surprised to see a few muted pastels and a massive amount of white space—along with no overt donate button, newsletter popup, or other self-promotional components.

 “There is absolutely a brand differentiation component to it.
 Not just Komen, but all breast cancer advocacy really leans into pink to raise awareness,” says Lisa Kline, CMO of Breastcancer.org.
 “Our roots were not awareness but knowledge . . . we wanted to lean toward another direction.”